bigpandamx/sigmastate-interpreter/docs/LangSpec.md

  * type specified.
  *
  * @param id context variable holding the serialized script to execute
+ * @tparam T expected type of the variable and return type.
  * @return result of the executed script
+ * @throws InvalidType exception when the result type of the execution value is
+ *                     different from T.
  */
 def executeFromVar[T](id: Byte): T